stashed/docs/docs/addons/etcd/etcd/index.md

 section_menu_id: stash-addons
 ---

-# Take a logical backup of the Redis database using Stash
+# Take a logical backup of the Etcd database using Stash

-Stash `{{< param "info.version" >}}` supports backup and restoration of Redis databases.
-This guide will show you how you can take a logical backup of your Redis databases and restore them using Stash.
+Stash `{{< param "info.version" >}}` supports backup and restoration of Etcd databases.
+This guide will show you how you can take a logical backup of your Etcd databases and restore them using Stash.

 ## Before You Begin

 - At first, you need to have a Kubernetes cluster, and the `kubectl` command-line tool must be configured to communicate with your cluster.
 - Install Stash Enterprise in your cluster following the steps [here](/docs/setup/install/enterprise.md).
-- If you are not familiar with how Stash backup and restore Redis databases, please check the following guide [here](/docs/addons/redis/overview/index.md).
+- If you are not familiar with how Stash backup and restore Redis databases, please check the following guide [here](/docs/addons/etcd/overview/index.md).

 You have to be familiar with following custom resources: